waltergpc/React_Typescript_hooks_typing/README.md

 # Modify MD to host features

-This MD will explain all features developed for advanced react
+This MD will explain typing features for react hooks and custom hooks

 ## Available Scripts